avneets2103/SIH_INTERNAL_Round_2_HackSmiths/code/Readme.md

 4. **Configure Environment Variables**

-   Create a `.env` file in the `RAGServer` directory with the following content:
+   Create a `.env` file in the `RAGAgentServer` directory with the following content:

    ```
    LANGCHAIN_API_KEY=xxx